hydrotian/notebook/_posts/2021-04-01-MOSART-water_budget-check.md

 budget = (rof_endS - rof_beginS - sum_other)/area/(days*24*3600)*1e15; % kg/m2s*1e6
 ```

-  Using the values we extract from the first month, we can calculate the `budget` is **0.361338907794895**
+  Using the values we extract from the first month above, we can calculate the `budget` is **0.361338907794895**

-##### 6. Compare it with the value from the coupler budget table
+### 6. Compare it with the value from the coupler budget table

 From the coupler budget table of the same month (the one showed in the introduction section), the value is  **0.36133891**, equals to the value calculated from the MOSART component.
-The check has passed!
+The check passed!